brokedarius/Auto-Up/README.md

 PY3CREATE TORRENT CONFIG FILE
 =============================

-Your passkeys will be stored there for more convenience, if you ever need to change those you can just update that specific files, it wallows you to create shortcut names for your trackers.
+Your passkeys will be stored there for more convenience, if you ever need to change those you can just update that specific file, it allows you to create shortcut names for your trackers.

 Here is an example how you need to have it setup for the script to work.
 Just copy this into the .py3createtorrent.cfg file you will have to create in your user directory.